scp10sfu/Root-9-Group-Project/README.md

 - **Root_9 Final Timeline.xlsx** is the excel format of the timeline/schedule of our project.
 - **Milestone_1_AI_Disclosure_Root_9_Taiga_Okuma_301594583.pdf** is a pdf file for AI use disclosure.

+The final-submission-files folder will have all the files related to milstone 2, which is the final submission phase.
+Each file's purpose/meaning is as follows:

+- **DFD.png** is an image which shows the Data Flow Diagram created to represent a potential users process through using our web application.
+- **Root9_Presentation_Slides.pdf** is a pdf with the slides used in the final presentation.
+- **Root9_Presentation_Slides.pptx** is the powerpoint format of the final presentation of our project.
+- **Root9_Project_Report.pdf** is a pdf with the final report.
+- **Project_Milestone_2_Stefan_Pricope_301462068_AI Use Disclosure.pdf** is a pdf file for AI use disclosure.

 Files associated with the server (AI parts) of the website are found in the github repository mentioned at the start of the README

 `<H3>` Project Structure `</H3>`